svalinn/DAGMC/doc/contribute/devtheory.rst

    triangle could be hit again.

-The RayHistory class is an optional argument to the DAGMC ray functions, which will otherwise not retain nor exlude any intersections other than those not numerically possible.
+The RayHistory class is an optional argument to the DAGMC ray functions, which will otherwise not retain nor exclude any intersections other than those not numerically possible.

 Point in volume
 ~~~~~~~~~~~~~~~